-8 S.4 Project Description
+ES.4 Project Description

-9 The Proposed Project consists of converting Caltrain from diesel-hauled to EMU trains for service 10 between the 4th and King Street Station terminus station in San Francisco and the Tamien Station in 11 San Jose.
-Operating speed would be up to 79 mph, which would match the existing maximum speed.

-By 2019, approximately 75 percent of the service fleet between San Jose and San Francisco would be electrified, with the remaining 25 percent being diesel-powered.
-After 2019, diesel locomotives used for San Francisco to San Jose service would be replaced with EMUs over time as diesel locomotives reach the end of their service life.
-Because the Proposed Project only involves electrification of the Caltrain ROW from San Francisco to a point approximately 2 miles south of Tamien Station, Caltrain's diesel-powered locomotives would continue to provide service between the San Jose

-18 Diridon Station and Gilroy.

-19The Proposed Project would require the installation of 130 to 140 single-track miles of overhead20contact system (OCS) for the distribution of electrical power to the new electric rolling stock.
-The21OCS would be powered from a 25 kilovolt (kV), 60 Hertz (Hz), single-phase, alternating current (AC)22traction power system consisting of two traction power substations (TPSs), one switching station23and seven paralleling stations.
-These facilities are described in more detail in Chapter 2, Project24Description.
+- 31 The Proposed Project consists of converting Caltrain from diesel-hauled to EMU trains for service 32 between the 4th and King Street Station terminus station in San Francisco and the Tamien Station in 33 San Jose.
+Operating speed would be up to 79 mph, which would match the existing maximum speed. - 34 By 2020 2019, approximately 75 percent of the service fleet between San Jose and San Francisco 35 would be electrified, with the remaining 25 percent being diesel-powered.
+After 2020 2019, diesel 36 locomotives used for San Francisco to San Jose service would be replaced with EMUs over time as 37 diesel locomotives reach the end of their service life.
+Because the Proposed Project only involves 38 electrification of the Caltrain ROW from San Francisco to a point approximately 2 miles south of 39 Tamien Station, Caltrain's diesel-powered locomotives would continue to provide service between - 40 the San Jose Diridon Station and Gilroy. - The Proposed Project would require the installation of 130 to 140 single-track miles of overhead 41 42 contact system (OCS) for the distribution of electrical power to the new electric rolling stock.
+The

-The Proposed Project is the electrification of the Caltrain line from its current northern terminus at 4th and King Street in the City of San Francisco to 2 miles south of the Tamien Station in San Jose, a total distance of approximately 51 miles.
-The Proposed Project location is shown in Figure ES-1, and a project vicinity map showing each of the stations on the line is provided in Figure ES-2.
+- OCS would be powered from a 25 kilovolt (kV), 60 Hertz (Hz), single-phase, alternating current (AC) - 2 traction power system consisting of two traction power substations (TPSs), one switching station - and seven paralleling stations.
+These facilities are described in more detail in Chapter 2, Project - 4 Description. - 5 The Proposed Project is the electrification of the Caltrain line from its current northern terminus at - 6 4th and King Street in the City of San Francisco to 2 miles south of the Tamien Station in San Jose, a - 7 total distance of approximately 51 miles.
+The Proposed Project location is shown in Figure ES-1, and - 8 a project vicinity map showing each of the stations on the line is provided in Figure ES-2.

-29 S.4.1 Project Elements
+9 ES.4.1 Project Elements

-30 S.4.1.1 Overhead Contact System
+10 ES.4.2 Overhead Contact System